Heterogeneous Treatment Effects in Social Networks: Experiments and Case Study

-We have conducted both a synthetic data and a real data study to understand the performance of \prob\ as a test for effect modifiers.
-We examine the following questions in our experiments: \begin{compactenum} \item Can our test detect the true effect modifiers? \item What is the effect of increasing the number of units and noise levels on the values of $q$ and $\is$ in Algorithm \ref{algo:hypothesis_test}? \item What are the effect modifiers discovered by our algorithm for real data? \end{compactenum}
+We have conducted both a synthetic data and a real data study to understand the performance of our framework to estimate and test for effect modifiers.
+We examine the following questions: \begin{compactenum} \item Can our test detect the true effect modifiers? \item What is the effect of increasing the number of units and noise levels on $q$ and $\is$ in Algorithm \ref{algo:hypothesis_test}? \item What are the effect modifiers discovered by our algorithm for real data? \end{compactenum}

-\paratitle{Summary of our results:} We observed the following results. \begin{compactenum} \item Synthetic data: Given a large enough sample, Algorithm \ref{algo:hypothesis_test} output $\is > 0$ for the true effect modifiers and $\is = 0$ for covariates that were not effect modifiers.
-Furthermore, the computed $\is$ was proportional to the influence of the effect modifier (Table \ref{tbl:synth_data}). \item Synthetic data: As the number of units increased, the fluctuation in $\is$ decreased and stabilized for both effect modifiers and non effect modifiers (Figure \ref{fig:num_units}). \item Synthetic data: Our test is fairly insensitive to relatively large levels of noise, and $\is$ values decreased with an increase in the level of noise as expected (Figure \ref{fig:noise}). \item Real data: Our algorithm estimated several effect modifiers in the data (some related to summarized neighbors' covariates).
-The network patterns we used were not categorized as effect modifiers by our algorithm (Table \ref{tbl:case_study}). \end{compactenum} Next we discuss these in detail; we give the configuration, implementation, and running time in Section \ref{sec:implementation} in the appendix.
+\paratitle{Summary of our results:} \begin{compactenum} \item Synthetic data: Given a large enough sample, Algorithm \ref{algo:hypothesis_test} output $\is > 0$ for the true effect modifiers and $\is = 0$ for covariates that were not effect modifiers, and the computed $\is$ was proportional to the influence of the effect modifier (Table \ref{tbl:synth_data}). \item Synthetic data: As the number of units increased, the fluctuation in $\is$ decreased and stabilized for both effect and non effect modifiers (Figure \ref{fig:num_units_a}). \item Synthetic data: Our test is fairly insensitive to relatively large levels of noise; $\is$ values decreased when noise increased as expected (Figure \ref{fig:noise}). \item Real data: Our algorithm returned several effect modifiers in the data, some are summarized neighbors' covariates and network patterns (Table \ref{tbl:case_study}). \end{compactenum} We give the configuration, implementation, and running time in the supplementary material.